 But just because your room isn’t huge, its doesn’t mean you have to throw all your decorating dreams out the window.
 It’s all about using the little space you’ve got, and adding in a few nice touches.
 Once again we’ve partnered with H&M Home, using their products to show you how easy it is to give your bedroom a facelift.
 We’ve included tips and tricks for decorating a small bedroom, and three decor ideas.
 The best thing is that they’re great for small bedrooms, but would work just as well for a big one. 🙂

-Tips for Decorating A Small Bedroom
+Tips for Decorating One Bedroom Three Ways

 Use the walls.
 Don’t overlook the walls in your room as a way to decorate – a creative headboard is a great place for a feature that doesn’t take up too much space.
 Three ideas for that below!